Coconut Oil: Versatile Oil With Culinary and Health Uses

 Furthermore, coconut oil possesses a small amount of vitamins E and K, and several minerals, including iron.

-However, it’s the high of saturated fats that often stirs controversy.
+However, it’s the high concentration of saturated fats that often stirs controversy.

 While some view it as a heart health risk, others argue that not all saturated fats behave the same way, pointing to the distinctive properties of MCTs.